melatekie/Fix-It/README.md

     - Users can create posts
     - Users can delete their own posts
     - Able to pull down refresh
     - Able to infinite scroll
     - Displays user profile, username, post timestamp, post description, post image, Likes count, Comments count, post solved/unsolved
     - Button to go into Detail Post Activity
     - Profile image gets into user profile
     - Compose button shrinks when scrolled
     - Bottom navigation has options to Home and Edit Profile
     - Professional has verified check icon next to their username
-    - menu to categories
+    - Users can input search text with realtime result of posts.
+Search areas under username, post description, and category/tag.
 * Edit Profile
     - Users able to edit their information except username, first and last name
     - Displays profile image and data from Database